Partial Least Squares regression

 Partial Least Squares regression model equations

-In the case of the OLS and PCR methods, if models need to be computed for several dependent variables, the computation of the models is simply a loop on the columns of the dependent variables table Y. In the case of PLS regression, the covariance structure of Y also influences the computations.
+In the case of the Ordinary Least Squares (OLS) and Principale Component Regression (PCR) methods, if models need to be computed for several dependent variables, the computation of the models is simply a loop on the columns of the dependent variables table Y. In the case of PLS regression, the covariance structure of Y also influences the computations.

 The equation of the PLS regression model writes: